 Just to remind you Lee and Levin’s defined BYOT as

 Bring your own technology (BYOT) is an educational development and a supplementary school technology resourcing model where the home and the school collaborate in arranging for the young’s 24/7/365 use of their own digital technology/ies to be extended into the classroom to assist their teaching and learning and the organisation of their schooling and where relevant the complementary education outside the classroom (Lee and Levins, 2012, p11).

-BYOT is based on trust in and respect for the learner, and the educational belief that the job of schools is to assist every young person gradually take control of their own learning.
+BYOT is based on trust in and respect for the learner, the desire to better individualize the learning and the educational belief that the job of schools is to assist each young person gradually take control of their own learning.

-BYOT also recognises the current reality in society that outside the school walls the young from an ever younger age choose, learn to use, care for, maintain and update their own suite of digital technologies when they prefer and use that technology everywhere but the classroom.
+BYOT also recognises the current reality in society is that in the 80% of the children’s learning outside the school walls the young from the pre primary years choose, learn to use, care for, maintain and update their own suite of digital technologies when they choose and use that technology everywhere but the classroom.
 Vitally their parents trust them to use that technology responsibly unfettered.

 It is vitally an educational philosophy where the school remains its control and actively encourages the young, their parents and grandparents to normalise the use of the ever evolving digital technologies and to use it astutely in their holistic education for the rest of their lives.